O-Karlsson/Priority-health-conditions-and-global-life-expectancy-disparities/README.md

 See paper: https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2834368

 "main.do" cleans the data and creates the estimates (using dcmpsim.ado).
-The file regions.dta contains the regions used and are linked to the data using iso3.
+The file regions.dta contains the geographic regions used and are linked to the data using iso3.

 Data sources needed: